Velocity Correlations in an Active Nematic

 It is well known that active liquid crystal equations predict hydrodynamic instabilities \cite{Sriram2002, Joanny2005, Madan2007} leading to irregular, turbulent-like flow patterns.
 The left column of Fig.~\ref{fig:defects} depicts a typical flow pattern observed for an extensile suspension.
 The top figure is on the scale of nematic correlation lengths, the middle frame corresponds to intermediate lengths at which individual vortices are visible, and bottom frame to hydrodynamic length scales.
 The region within the white border in each figure corresponds to the figure above.
 In each figure, colour shading, continuous lines and dashes correspond to the vorticity, stream lines and director field respectively.

 Consider first Fig.~\ref{fig:extdefectzoom2}.
 This shows a topological defect of charge $+1/2$ in the director field.
 The director field consequently has a strong bend deformation which leads to an active stress that generates a flow \cite{Scott2009} along the axis of symmetry of the defect, indicated by the streamlines in the figure.
-The vorticity field helps to locate the source of the jet, as a transition from blue, representing clockwise vorticity, to red, representing anticlockwise vorticity.
+The vorticity field helps to locate the source of the jet, as a transition from blue, representing clockwise vorticity, to red, anticlockwise vorticity.

-Moving to larger length scales, a large number of defects, and hence jets, may be identified, most easily by sharp changes in colour of the vorticity field.
+Moving to larger length scales, a large number of defects, and hence jets, may be identified.
 The position and orientation of the defects are random, leading to jets that interact to produce complex velocity fields.
 For example, Fig.~\ref{fig:extdefectzoom1} shows four $+1/2$ defects that lead to a circulating velocity field.
 At the larger length scale of Fig.~\ref{fig:extdefectzoom0} several such circulating flows may be seen each of which can be identified with two or more bend defects that produce jets moving in different directions.
 Defects oriented in the same direction generate parallel flows and hence longer and stronger jets.
 Defects of charge $-1/2$ can also be identified in the field.
 These may be identified as a combination of three bend or splay deformations oriented such that the jets produced by each tend to cancel out.
 Therefore such defects act as effective stagnation points, mostly altering the flow directions of jets and hence contributing to the circulating flows.

 The right hand column of Fig.~\ref{fig:defects} presents similar data for a contractile suspension.
 Again the flow is driven by variations in the director field.
 However, in the extensile case these are predominantly bend, distortions, whereas in the contractile case they are predominantly splay.
 This corresponds to the primary instabilities in the active nematic director field which are bend for a contractile, tumbling material and splay for an extensile one \cite{Madan2007, Scott2009}.
 The velocity fields are $\sim 50-70\%$ lower in the contractile suspensions for the same value of the activity.
 Indeed, the critical activity needed to trigger spontaneous active flow in one dimension is known to be lower for an extensile than for a contractile system \cite{Scott2009}.